 - 3.1 English is a core subject in the National Curriculum.
-We use the National Curriculum as the basis for implementing the statutory requirements of the programme of study for English. - 3.2 We carry out the curriculum planning in English in three phases (long-term, medium-term and short-term).
-As a school we have a clear long term plan for English to ensure that children experience a range of genres.
-Our yearly teaching programme identifies the key objectives in literacy that we teach to each year. - 3.3 Our medium-term plans give details of the main teaching objectives for each term.

-These plans define what we teach, and ensure an appropriate balance and distribution of work across each term.
-The subject leader and SLT team will review these plans as part of the planning review process.

-3.4 Class teachers complete a weekly (short-term) plan for the teaching of English.
-This lists the specific learning objectives and expected outcomes for each lesson, and gives details of how the lessons are to be taught.
-The class teacher keeps these individual plans.
+We use the National Curriculum as the basis for implementing the statutory requirements of the programme of study for English. - 3.2 We carry out the curriculum planning in English in three phases: long-term, medium-term and short-term.
+As a school, we have a clear long term plan for writing in English, which is called the English Scheme of Learning, to ensure that children experience a range of genres.
+Our yearly teaching programme identifies the key objectives in English that we teach to each year.
+This is reviewed yearly by Class Teachers, the Subject Leader and the SLT Team. - 3.3 Our medium-term plans give details of the main teaching objectives for each term.
+These plans define what we teach, and ensure an appropriate balance and distribution of work across each term. - 3.4 Class teachers complete a weekly (short-term) plan for the teaching of English.
+This lists the specific learning intentions and the success criteria for each lesson and gives details of how the lessons are to be taught. - 3.5 The class teacher keeps all planning (long-term, medium-term and short-term) and makes them available both in a planning folder and on the staff shared network (Academy Computing Network).
 The subject leader and SLT team will review these plans as part of the planning review process.